iris-hep/func_adl/docs/xAOD/getting_setup.md

 # Setting up for xAOD

-Now that you have all the important libraries installed we can setup some helpful classes and functions that will make you analysis easier.
-First we will want to setup a datatype for passing samples to the ServiceX frontend.
+To use FuncADL with Atlas xAOD the dataset/sample being used needs to be specified.
+To do this it is useful to setup a datatype for passing samples to the ServiceX frontend.

 ## Setting up Samples

-When passing samples to the ServiceX frontend, we will want to use a simple data structure that contains the name of the sample, the dataset location, and the codegen to use.
-This will allow us to easily manage and reference our samples in our analysis.
+When passing samples to the ServiceX frontend, it is convenient to use a simple data structure that contains the name of the sample, the dataset location, and the codegen to use.
+This will allows easy management and reference of the samples in the analysis.

 ```python